adamb7x/tristar.test/readme.md

 # TRISTAR Test

 This repository is a basic programming test for TRISTAR (www.star3.com).
-If you're taking this test, your goal is to make the integration tests work that are located in the [PersonIntegrationTests](TRISTAR.Test.Tests/PersonIntegrationTests.cs) file.
-Instructions are intentionally vague, as being able to complete a task without explicit instructions is part of the test.
+If you're taking this test, your goal is to make the integration tests work that are located in the [PersonIntegrationTests](TRISTAR.Assessment.Tests/PersonIntegrationTests.cs) file.
+You are not allowed to change the tests.
+The primary code file that you should be modifying is [PersonClientRepository](TRISTAR.Assessment.Client/People/PersonClientRepository.cs), although feel free to add other supporting files as necessary.
+Additionally, please don't hesitate to pull in NuGet packages as required.